 As at 31 December 2023, a significant increase/(decrease) in weighted average cost of capital would not result in a significantly (lower)/higher fair value measurement and significant increase/(decrease) in terminal growth rate would not result in a significantly higher/(lower) fair value measurement.
-As at 31 December 2022, the valuation of investment in unquoted equity securities is based on the latest round of funding exercised by the investee.

-Note 2 - Investment properties
+Note 2 - Investment property

-A significant increase/(decrease) in price per square feet based on management's assumptions would result in a significantly higher/(lower) fair value measurement.
+As at 31 December 2023, a significant increase/(decrease) in price per square feet based on management's assumptions would result in a significantly higher/(lower) fair value measurement.